20 foods that give you energy

 20. Edamame

-Check out this easy, warm salad recipe with black rice, crunchy edamame and juicy prawns.
+Or check out this easy, warm salad recipe with black rice, crunchy edamame and juicy prawns.
 This punchy salad is an easy midweek meal for two, plus it's low in calories.

-Tracey Raye is the health editor for olive and BBC Good Food.
+Tracey Raye was the health editor for olive and BBC Good Food.
 Tracey, MSc, is a registered nutritionist, holding a master’s degree in Personalised Nutrition.
 She is passionate about harnessing the power of all things health and well-being – in a way that enhances, rather than limits our lives.
 She covers our nourishing recipes and collections, oversees our health strategy and stays adrift of the latest health and lifestyle trends in order to bring you the tools and inspiration you need to find what health means for you.

 Authors